Electrotachyscope: Motion picture works

 Anschütz made many chronophotography series and adapted at least 60 of them for the Elektrotachyscope.
 He started with chronophotography studies of horses for the military in 1885.
-In 1888, he made motion studies of animals in the Breslau zoo.
+In 1888, he made motion studies of animals in the Breslau Zoo.
 He also recorded acrobats, dancers, athletes, boxers, wrestlers, sports and horse races.
 Already more an artistic and skilful photographer than a scientist, he chose different subjects when he started commercially exploiting the Schnellseher as an attraction.
 He recorded several comical scenes based on everyday life, including Lustige Fahrt (Funny Journey), Zwei ZimmerleuteFrüstückend (Two Carpenters Breakfasting), Familie essend aus einem Topfe (Family Eating from a Single Bowl), Raufende Jungen (Boys Fighting),Zwei Herrn eine Prize Schnupftabak nehmend (Two Men Taking a Pinch of Snuff), Einseifen beim Barbier (Latherin Up at The Barber's),Tabakschnupfender Alter (Old Man Taking Snuff) and Skatspieler (Card Players).

 Little of Anschütz' motion picture output has yet resurfaced.
 Although many examples of his printed chronophotography survived, all that could be found (as of 2016) from his later entertainment-oriented work was a fuzzy image with three card players as seen in a detail of a 1926 photograph of a home model automat Schnellseher.

 Legacy

 By 1886, when Anschütz developed his first Schnellseher and presented it to family and friends, photographic motion pictures recorded in real-time (known as cinematography) had only been seen from chronophotograph prints in zoetropes or similar devices (and rarely in public).
-Eadweard Muybridge had mostly shown moving silhouettes traced from his chronophotographs onto glass discs with his Zoopraxiscope in lectures since 1880; the only projected photographic moving images he ever made featured a stop motion animation of the skeleton of a horse.
-The oldest known cinematographic film is Louis Le Prince's Roundhay Garden Scene from October 1888.
+Eadweard Muybridge had mostly shown moving silhouettes traced from his chronophotographs onto glass discs with his zoopraxiscope in lectures since 1880; the only projected photographic moving images he ever made featured a stop motion animation of the skeleton of a horse.
+The Roundhay Garden Scene, October 1888 by Louis Le Prince, is the oldest known cinematographic film.

 Anschütz publicly presented his first Schnellseher in March 1887, presumably as the first device dedicated to the presentation of cinematography.
 The presentation of his projection Schnellseher on 25 November 1894 was presumably the first public instance of the cinematographic projection.